Engrossing, compelling, timeless.

 Category: Reviews and recommendations

-After completing three degrees in literature and writing, Peter Robinson discovered he'd been missing something ...
+After completing three degrees in literature, Peter Robinson discovered he'd been missing something ...

 Christine Falls by Benjamin Black

 Rich and profound, poetically written, haunting, moving.
 Sometimes I think Mr Black has forgotten he is writing a thriller.
-He often becomes poetic.
+The writing is ofen poetic.
 He doesn’t seem to be able to help it.

 Telling Tales by Ann Cleeves